wtorricos/SAFEFromScratch/Readme.md

 </html>
 ```

+## Server
+The server is going to be really easy, just rename src/Server/Program.fs to src/Server/Server.fs and tests/Server/Tests.fs to tests/Server/Server.Tests.fs

 # Todos
 - Add Communication between the client and the server.
 - Make Client and Server run Shared project tests.